 4. Workout of the mind, body and soul.

 I've tried lots of sports and physical activities, but none of them can match the way I feel calm and peaceful after a yoga workout.
 The primary reason I do yoga and not just any other exercise is because of the way it nourishes the mind and helps you listen to that quiet voice inside your head, aka your soul.
 Yoga has also helped me stay energized, increased my self-confidence, and helped get rid of my back pain.

 Put it into practice

 There are some things to keep in mind before you can dive in and get started.

 First of all, if you're new to both yoga and strength training, then I would recommend that you spend a couple of months on one and establish a solid foundation before incorporating the other into your routine.

 Second, I strongly recommend you do full-body compound movements (squats, dead lifts, etc.) and body weight exercises (pullups, dips, etc.) at the gym.
 The reason I recommend this is because these exercises, along with yoga, develop your physique uniformly without causing muscle imbalances.
 Muscle imbalance is one of the main causes of injuries.

-Third, when it comes to yoga, I recommend that you do an authentic style of yoga, such as Iyengar or Ashtanga Yoga.
-Although I can`t judge Hot Yoga because I`ve never tried it, the reason I recommend this is because you want to make sure that you get the emotional and psychological benefits of yoga rather than just a physical workout.
+Third, when it comes to yoga, I recommend that you do an authentic style of yoga, such as Iyengar or Ashtanga yoga.
+The reason I recommend this is because you want to make sure that you get the emotional and psychological benefits of yoga, rather than just a physical workout.

 So what are you waiting for?
 Incorporate both these amazing exercises into your routine and get the best of both worlds!